 - Clothes – always dress in clothes that are breastfeeding friendly.
 You can buy breastfeeding clothes.
 You can also wear clothes that will lend themselves well to you getting access to your breasts.
 Shirts and sweaters are going to be best for this.
-A loose button up shirt will work too.
+A loose button-up shirt will work too.

 - Do it in front of a mirror

-- Decide if you need a cover.
+- Decide if you want to use a nursing cover.

 What kinds of things have you heard about or done that you felt like it made breastfeeding easier?